PlagueHO/foundryvtt-azure/README.md

   -ApplicationId $application.AppId `
   -RoleDefinitionName Contributor `
   -Scope "/subscriptions/$subscriptionId" `
-  -Description "The deployment workflow for the foundry VTT."
+  -Description "The GitHub Actions deployment workflow for Foundry VTT."
 ```

 To learn how to configure Workload Identity Federation with GitHub Actions, see [this Microsoft Learn Module](https://learn.microsoft.com/training/modules/authenticate-azure-deployment-workflow-workload-identities).